Hurricane Irma: Massive effort to ship fuel into Florida, ease gas shortages

 Florida Gov. Rick Scott also said Friday that he’s directed state police to escort fuel trucks so they can then quickly deliver the fuel to gas stations along evacuations routes.
 He’s also rescinded all weight and driver restrictions so fuel and other supplies can be brought in.

 An update from the governor’s office said 8.4 million gallons of fuel was shipped into Port Everglades and over 5 million was shipped into Port Tampa Bay on Thursday alone.
-The office said emergency contractors have also “secured 1.5 million gallons of fuel for initial delivery and confirmed that additional fuel supply is on standby for future deliveries.
+The office said emergency contractors have also “secured 1.5 million gallons of fuel for initial delivery and confirmed that additional fuel supply is on standby for future deliveries.”

 “We know fuel is important- we're devoting every state resource available & working around the clock to get fuel to you,” Scott tweeted.